Submit a Run:AI Job via YAML¶

 - You can use either a regular

 - The runai submit CLI command includes many more flags.
-These flags can be correlated to Kubernetes API functions and added to the YAML above.
+These flags can be correlated with Kubernetes API functions and added to the YAML above.

 Using Fractional GPUs¶

-Jobs with Fractions requires a change in the above YAML.
-Specifically the limits section:
+Jobs with Fractions require a change in the above YAML.
+Specifically, the limits section:

 limits: nvidia.com/gpu: <REQUESTED-GPUs>